GermanKingYT/deftcode.ninja/_posts/2014-10-02-yahoo-finance-cross-site-scripting.markdown

 * **28/08/2014** – Report to Yahoo!
 Security Team through [Hackerone.com](https://hackerone.com/, "Hackerone")
 * **29/09/2014** – Received a response from Yahoo
 * **01/10/2014** – Reply from Yahoo!
-Security Team that informs me that the bug was fixed
+Security Team that informs me that the bug was fixed and reward me with $600
 * **07/10/2014** – Public disclosure

 ### Acknowledgement